joniles/mpxj/src.python/mpxj/README.md

 from java.lang import Double
-from java.time import LocalDate, LocalDateTime from net.sf.mpxj import ProjectFile, TaskField, Duration, TimeUnit, RelationType, Availability, Relation from net.sf.mpxj.common import LocalDateTimeHelper from net.sf.mpxj.writer import UniversalProjectWriter, FileFormat
+from java.time import LocalDate, LocalDateTime from org.mpxj import ProjectFile, TaskField, Duration, TimeUnit, RelationType, Availability, Relation from org.mpxj.common import LocalDateTimeHelper from org.mpxj.writer import UniversalProjectWriter, FileFormat

 # The helper class we use later to actually write the file
 # uses an enumeration to determine the output format.